alexsorkin7/request/readme.md

 > The package has tested and all should work fine.
 Please report any bugs or issues you encounter.

+## New in beta.3
+* fixed resolving request without response
+* request withour response has different respone to return

 ## New in beta.2
 * response object changes: